Commercial Pilot Glider, Oral Prep

 - Class A, B, C airspace require a transponder

-- Above 10,000 MSL generally requires Mode C, exempt for gliders (and balloons) without an engine-driven electrical system
+- Above 10,000 ft MSL (§91.215(b)(5)): transponder required, with the same carve-out for balloons, gliders, and aircraft without an engine-driven electrical system

 Walk me through your standard glider pattern at X51.